Lens station

-Lens (French: Gare de Lens) is a railway station in Lens, Pas-de-Calais, France.
+Lens station (French: Gare de Lens) is a railway station in Lens, Pas-de-Calais, France.
 The building was built in 1926–1927 to resemble a steam locomotive with a 23 m tower as the chimney.
 The architect was Urbain Cassan.
 In December 1984 it was listed as a French National Heritage Site (Monument historique).

 Services

 The station is served by high speed trains to Paris and regional trains to Lille, Douai, Arras, Béthune, Calais and Dunkerque.